Gia12345/Gia12345.github.io/index.md

     - Used Tableau

 ---
-### Analysis of Anonymous Data Using Logistic Regression and K Neighbors Classifier With Python
+### Analysis of Anonymous Data Using Classification (Logistic Regression and K Neighbors Classifier) With Python

 Analyzed anonymous data to classify data into one of two categores.
 Created, trained, saved, and retrieved models to use on test data.
 Results required were the probability that the record was classfied as 1 (vs 0).